 (That’s what the

-$anyvm keyword means – literally any VM in the system).
+@anyvm keyword means – literally any VM in the system, except for dom0).

-But, wait a minute, didn’t we just say (in the first row) that all the VMs tagged with work are allowed to copy files to each other?
+But, wait a minute, didn’t we just say (in the second row) that all the VMs tagged with work are allowed to copy files to each other?

 That’s exactly right.

-The first and second rows contradict each other, but that’s intentional.
+The second and third rows contradict each other, but that’s intentional.

-Since we know that parsing goes from top to bottom (and stops at the first match), we intentionally put the first row above the second row so that it would take precedence.
+Since we know that parsing goes from top to bottom (and stops at the first match), we intentionally put the second row above the third row so that it would take precedence.

 This is how we create a policy that says: “VMs tagged with ‘work’ are allowed to copy files to each other but not to any other VMs (i.e., not to VMs that aren’t tagged with ‘work’).”

-The fourth and final row says that we’re asked (i.e., prompted) to copy files from any VM in the system to any VM in the system.
+The fifth and final row says that we’re asked (i.e., prompted) to copy files from any VM in the system to any VM in the system.